algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 ## Non-functional requirements

 ### Performance

-Since our machine code will be interpreted rather than run natively, our software must execute it rapidly to avoid hindering the user experience.
-No instruction should take more than 0.1 seconds to execute, and every instruction should take the same amount of time as it would on hardware.
+Since our machine code will be emulated rather than run natively, our software must execute it rapidly to avoid hindering the user experience.
+No instruction should take more than 5 milliseconds to execute (at least 200 instructions per second), and every instruction should take the same relative amount of time as it would on hardware.

 ### Maintainablility

 In the event that the client decides to change their requirements, or if we realize that the current instruction set is insufficient, we must be able to easily update the list of instructions recognized by the assembler and the machine code.

-We need to leave some head room to add new instructions or registers in the future.
+Thus, we need to leave some space in the ISA to add new instructions or registers in the future.

 ### Scalability